 Hydronic radiant heated floor systems use a boiler to heat water.
 An electric pump then circulates the water through special PEX tubing installed under the floor of your home.
 The complexities of installation (installation requires a contractor) and the upfront costs associated with purchasing the system may be cost prohibitive for smaller home improvement projects.
 But those with larger projects will find that a hydronic floor heating system may still be less expensive to install and operate.

-When an electric radiant floor heating system is turned on, energy forced through a conductive material creates resistance or heat.
+When an electric radiant floor heating system is turned on, energy forced through a conductive material (heat cable or heating element) creates resistance or heat.
 Some electric radiant heated floors use low-voltage systems, which utilize a step-down transformer to reduce voltage supplied to the heated materials.
-Safe and efficient, electric under floor heating systems are more practical for heating smaller areas, and require less upfront costs.
-Electric radiant floor heating systems also have a quicker response time than hydronic systems.
+Safe and efficient, electric under floor heating systems are more practical than hydronic systems for heating smaller and custom shaped areas, and require less upfront costs.
+Electric radiant floor heating systems are also likely to have a quicker response time than hydronic systems.
 The system begins heating up a room as soon as you adjust your thermostat.

 Due to its safe low-voltage current (8-30v), electric radiant heat products like FloorHeat, can be safely nailed down and stapled down to secure the product to the floor, making them a practical choice for installation under wood, laminate and a variety of hard surfaces.
 Products like Warmzone ComfortTile floor heating mats also make electric heated floor system installations a great project for a do-it-yourselfer.
-ComfortTile floor warming mats are basically pre-spaced cable woven into an adhesive-backed fiberglass mesh, ready to roll out and install to your home’s unique specifications.
+ComfortTile floor warming mats feature cable that is pre-spaced on an adhesive-backed fiberglass mesh, that can be quickly rolled out and installed to your home’s unique specifications.

 With rising fuel costs and lagging home values, radiant heated floors are a great way to save money and boost home equity.
 Warmzone offers the experience, expertise, and portfolio of superior performing radiant heat products.
 To find the best radiant heating system for your floors, call 888.488.9276 or contact us to submit your specific project requirements and receive a free quote.